isomerpages/govtech-gobusiness-main/_run-and-grow/taxes-gst-customs/taxes-gst.md

 - [Basic Guide for New Companies](https://www.iras.gov.sg/irashome/NewCompanies/){:target="_blank"}

-After incorporating your company, access the Start-Up Kit for customised information to guide you in your Annual filing with ACRA and Income Tax Returns with IRAS.
+After incorporating your company, access the Start-Up Kit for customised information to guide you in your first filing of the Annual Return with ACRA and Corporate Income Tax Returns with IRAS.

 - [New Company Start-Up Kit](https://www.iras.gov.sg/irashome/Businesses/Companies/Learning-the-basics-of-Corporate-Income-Tax/New-Company-Start-Up-Kit/){:target="_blank"}

+Learn more about your company’s Corporate Income Tax filing obligations from this [video](https://www.youtube.com/watch?v=CLT0Qc9abbg&feature=youtu.be){:target="_blank"}.

 ### Register for GST